broadinstitute/warp/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.changelog.md

+# 1.0.6
+2022-04-04 (Date of Last Commit)

+* Update task CopyFilesFromCloudToCloud in Utilities.wdl, this update has no effect on this pipeline

 # 1.0.5
-2022-04-04 (Date of Last Commit)
+2022-03-29 (Date of Last Commit)

 * Updated ingest to TDR to use transactional updates
 * Added contamination outputs to the workflow
-* * Update task CopyFilesFromCloudToCloud in Utilities.wdl, this update has no effect on this pipeline

 # 1.0.4
 2022-03-24 (Date of Last Commit)